Partha-deuri/Partha-deuri/README.md

-- 👋 Hi, I’m @Partha-deuri
+- 👋 Hi, I’m Parthapratim Deuri
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning computer science engineering
-- 💞️ I’m looking to collaborate on anything from which i can learn
+- 💞️ I’m looking to collaborate on anything from which I can learn
 - 📫 How to reach me
 - LinkedIn : <a href="https://www.linkedin.com/in/parthapratim-deuri-9b1350269"> Partha Deuri</a>
 - Instagram : <a href="https://instagram.com/partha__deuri?igshid=MzNlNGNkZWQ4Mg==">@partha__deuri</a>